-In this article, we have summarized the annual continuing education (CE) requirements as set by the Insurance Council of BC on June 1, 2021.
+The Insurance Training Center is an accredited course provider with the Insurance Council of BC.
+This article summarizes the annual continuing education (CE) requirements set by the Insurance Council of BC on June 1, 2021.

 Annual CE Credit Requirements

 Per Council Rule 7(5), licensees must meet the following requirements of the CE program established by the Insurance Council of British Columbia:

 |Licence Class||Number of Credits* Required||Maximum Carry Forward||Period for completion|

 |Life and/or Accident & Sickness Insurance Agents||15 credits||15 credits||June 1 – May 31|

 |General Insurance Agents and Salespersons||8 credits||8 credits||June 1 – May 31|

 |Insurance Adjusters||8 credits||8 credits||June 1 – May 31|

 |Travel Agency Employees/Salespersons||2 credits||2 credits||Jan 1 – Dec 31|